tbaranes/Portfolio_iOS/README.md

 This project is a useful template to create a portfolio iOS app in **only two steps**:

-1. Customise three plist with your own data (identity, resume, projects, etc.)
+1. Customize three plist with your own data (identity, resume, projects, etc.)
 2. Create an app icon and launch images (if you want to publish it)
 3. Well done, you have a full functional portfolio iOS app